- Academic Affairs

 until the compliance deadline!
 DO NOT DELAY: This training is required in order to register for or attend classes at UMB.
 It is important that you complete the training by Tuesday, Oct.
 31, 2017, at 11:59 p.m. to avoid falling into noncompliance.

 The training course includes information about the University's sexual misconduct policies and procedures, how to recognize and report sexual misconduct if you see or experience such behavior, and the effects of alcohol on the body.

-In order for UMB students to record completion of the training and be in compliance, you must take the Assessment, the link for which is on the last slide of course presentation.
-From there, UMB students are prompted to enter their UMID in order to take the Assessment, and record their successful completion of the training.
+For UMB students to record completion of the training and be in compliance, you must take the assessment, the link for which is on the last slide of course presentation.
+From there, UMB students are prompted to enter their UMID to take the assessment and record their successful completion of the training.

 If you have any questions, you can send an email to the Title IX Compliance Team at TitleIXCompliance@umaryland.edu.
 Be sure to include your name in the subject line of the email to ensure prompt response.

 If you're a current student and you've missed the most recent deadline, you should review the presentation and take the assessment as soon as possible.

 A hold will be placed on your student records pending satisfaction of this compliance requirement for the current academic year.
 The hold will be removed upon successful completion of the training.
 However, it may take two or more business days to remove the hold from your records.

 Also, each school will be informed of students' compliance status and, at the school's discretion, students may be subject to additional disciplinary action within the school and/or may be ineligible to participate in school activities until this requirement is satisfied.